timurista/functionalProgrammingScala/documentation/ProgrammingElements.md

 ### Scala forcing call by name
 You can force this behavior by using the arrow. `def constOne(x: Int, y: => Int) = 1`.

+# Call By Value  / By Name in Assignments
+Right hand side of a value definition aka an assignment is also called by-value.
+So `val x = 2; val y = square(x);` evaluates right here when y is initialized and assigned a value.
+But `def x = loop` will only assign by name, so that when you write x it will evaluate x at that time not in it's definition.